Zokka-Dev/zokka-compiler/README.md

 ```

 Note that your `package-name` and `version` must match exactly what is contained
-in any `elm.json` that wishes to use that package in order for Zelm to resolve
+in any `elm.json` that wishes to use that package in order for Zokka to resolve
 that package correctly.

 Currently `zipfile` is the only `file-type` supported, but we may add more later